pasqualerossi/42-Piscine/README.md

 # Piscine Tips

 </div>

-- Finish every project you do up to 50% or more for completion, as you don't have to finish up to 100% (Remember: Progress not Perfection!).
 - Check other Github Accounts for their logic.
 - Utilise External Tools and Resources (Talking To Your Peers, Google, ChatGPT, Stack Overflow, 42 Slack, Your Own 42 Piscine Discord Server and much more).
 - Remember To Norminette Consistently.